Antisemitism in Saudi Arabia: Antisemitism in religious circles

 Antisemitism is common within religious circles.
 Abdul Rahman Al-Sudais, the imam of the Grand mosque in Mecca, Saudi Arabia, has been described as an antisemite for publicly praying to God to 'terminate' the Jews.

 The BBC aired a Panorama episode, entitled A Question of Leadership, which reported that Abdul Rahman Al-Sudais, the leading imam of the Masjid al-Haram located in the Islamic holy city of Mecca, Saudi Arabia, referred to Jews as "the scum of the human race" and "offspring of apes and pigs".
 Al-Sudais further stated: "the worst [...] of the enemies of Islam are those [...] whom he [...] made monkeys and pigs, the aggressive Jews and oppressive Zionists and those that follow them [...]
 Monkeys and pigs and worshippers of false Gods who are the Jews and the Zionists."
 In another sermon, on 19 April 2002, he declared that Jews are "evil offspring, infidels, distorters of [others'] words, calf-worshippers, prophet-murderers, prophecy-deniers [...] the scum of the human race whom Allah cursed and turned into apes and pigs [...]"

+Famous Saudi da'is such as Assim Al-Hakeem (who has a large English-speaking following worldwide) have been known to spread anti-Semitic tropes, and saying that Jewish hatred toward Muslims is part of the Jews' DNA.